MTU-AeroEngines/tcp-sniffer/README.md

 # TCP Sniffer

-The **TCP sniffer** uses instances of a ChatServer class and individual threads to listen to the data sending between client and server.
+The **TCP sniffer** listens to the data sending between client and server.
 It sniffs the connection and saves it's content into a SQLite3 database.

 The **test-server.py** and the **test-client.py** are for the testing purpose.
 The communication between the **server** and the **client** is duplex (they receive and send messages).